BGDlab/BGDlab.github.io/informatics/lbcc_info.md

 Congratulations!
 You can now drop your data .csv in `/mnt/isilon/bgdlab_processing/Data/LBCC_releases` and move on with your life.

 ## Sharing Data
 The LBCC data is governed by a lot of different agreements.
-If a collaborator whats a big, global dataset's worth of derived phenotypes, the *easiest and safest* thing to do is to share one of the .csvs listed in `/mnt/isilon/bgdlab_processing/Data/LBCC_releases/sharable`.
+If a collaborator whats a big, global dataset's worth of derived phenotypes, the *easiest and safest* thing to do is to share one of the .csvs on the `BGDLabShare` Box drive under `lifespan_derived_phenos/sharable/`.
 These are data from all controls in open-access/public studies in the original LBCC dataset (with the exception of UKB data).
 However, it's always a good idea to double-check with someone (e.g. Aaron, Jakob or Richard) before sharing these or other datasets.

 ## Useful Links
 + [LBCC Data Release Spreadsheet](https://docs.google.com/spreadsheets/d/1bWK-eXVlHD2t757heWHzW1i-mKiXpzkbqWD0T5JaNIU/edit?gid=83134800#gid=83134800): Overview of all the currently-available, processed datasets.